berniebear/trec_is/download_tweets/readme.md

 You can download the jar file from the [official website](http://dcs.gla.ac.uk/~richardm/TREC_IS/2018/2018TestDataset.html) Then run the script

 ```bash
 bash download_tweets.sh
 ```
-Notice there are two lines in this bash script, one for downloading the training tweets, and the other is used for the testing tweets.

-After downloading finished, there will be fifteen files, and each of them contains tweets for a type of event.
+Notice the jar file has been modified this year, and it will automatically download all topics in test/train as the .gz file, which you need to uncompress manually.

-We can use the `merge_tweets.py` in this folder to merge them and convert them to the same format as the official API.
+Then, we can use the `merge_tweets.py` in this folder to merge them and convert them to the same format as the official API.